 The idea first came to Alexander when she was 16 years old growing up in Chicago, IL.
 “I saw a lot of high school fights and domestic violence,” she told Businessweek.
 “An Anger Room just made sense.
 People needed a place to vent without getting in trouble.”

 Today the Anger Room sees 240 clients a month to the 3,000-square-foot store in Dallas.
 It took her three years to find the right place with a willing landlord.
 With everything in line, Alexander is dominating the destruction market.
 The Anger Room is optimized to appeal to all people by incorporating model kitchens, living rooms, and replica workplaces filled with big-screen TVs, VCRs, fax machines, plants, and more.
 The Anger Room is stocked mostly by donation and items purchased at garage sales which means nearly anything you could ever want to destroy could be in the Anger Room.

-Also Read: if you are interested in losing weight with keto diet, Read this keto Strong Reviews
+Also Read: if you are interested in losing weight with keto diet, Read this trim life keto review